Casper64/css/README.md

+## Disclaimer

+I will not finish this project.
+It's too big.
+At least I've learned a lot about compilers and parsing :)
+I followed the structure of the V compiler, so feel free to take inspiration from my project.

 # CSS Parser
 > **Note:**
-> This CSS parser is not suited for production yet and the API will change in the future!
+> This CSS parser will never be finished.

 The aim of this module is to serve as an intermediate stage in graphics rendering by supporting CSS as styling language.